 Our continually updated list of Announced Panels will be going up in June as well, to track all the panel announcements for you in one easy location.

 Exclusive Announcements & Presales

 June will be a big month in the world of exclusives for most of the major companies.
-We already have details on some exclusives from fan favorites like Mattel and NECA, with online pre-sales set for both for later though this month — though there’s still plenty more to be announced before the convention.
+We already have details on some exclusives from fan favorites like Diamond Previews and NECA — though there’s still plenty more to be announced before the convention.
 Hasbro has been unusually quiet so far, but we fully expect their announcements to start rolling in any day now.

-Of the rest of the toy companies, Factory Entertainment kicked off their announcements on May 6 with plenty more still to come.
-Kidrobot’s online pre-sales have already come and gone, though you can still pick-up at the booth during the show.
-Dragon Ball fans are already salivating over the start of Tamashii Nation’s 2019 exclusives.
-We’ve also got the start of reveals from Entertainment Earth, Monogram, and so much more.
-But there’s plenty more to come from Hallmark, Bandai, Gentle Giant, Super7, Dark Horse, BBC America, BOOM!, IDW, Cryptozoic, official CCI mech, and so many others.
-Plus, last year the Exclusives Portal officially opened on June 27 — so you may be able to start signing up for everything your heart desires before the month is even up.
+Of the rest of the toy companies, Factory Entertainment kicked off their announcements in May with plenty more still to come.
+You can already pre-order some exclusives from Yesterdays for in-booth pick-up, with a slew of fun exclusives still be announced.
+But there’s plenty more to come from Hasbro, Mattel, LEGO, Hallmark, Bandai, Gentle Giant, Super7, Cryptozoic, the official CCI mech, Toddland, and so many others.
+Plus, in 2019 the Exclusives Portal officially opened on June 27 — so you may be able to start signing up for everything your heart desires before the month is even up.

 Expect this to be a big, big month for San Diego Comic-Con offsite announcements.
-There’s this year’s Conan appearance, the return of the Interactive Zone at Petco Park, and more offsites that we probably know nothing about.
+There’s the return of the Interactive Zone at Petco Park, the UBlog’s own Sunday evening party announcement, and more offsites that we probably know nothing about.
 And while not officially offsites, we can’t wait to see this year’s MTS trolley wraps, which should start going up very soon.

 You can always find a list of offsites on our event calendar.